viceroypenguin/SuperLinq/README.md

 or tuples of 2.

 This method has 4 overloads.

-### ToHashSet

-Returns a [hash-set][hashset] of the source items using the default equality comparer for the type.

-This method has 2 overloads.

 ### ToLookup

 Creates a [lookup][lookup] from a sequence of [key-value pair][kvp] elements